top of page

 Start by sweeping and removing any clutter.
 Pests love to hide behind stored boxes and in corners.
 A clean garage ensures better DE coverage and fewer hiding places for bugs.

-Tip: Use this opportunity to reorganize your storage—sealed plastic bins are much better than cardboard boxes for pest prevention.
+Tip: Use this opportunity to reorganize your storage.
+Sealed plastic bins are much better than cardboard boxes for pest prevention.

 2. Identify Problem Areas

-Look for signs of pests:
+Look for signs of pests including:

 • Ant trails